 Chia Seeds for Kids

-I love using chia seeds in recipes for kids as a way to add nutrients—especially ones that may fall short on nutrients like calcium and fiber.
+I love using chia seeds in recipes for kids as a way to add nutrients—especially as a calcium food for kids and fiber.
 Because of the way they gel liquids, they could be a texture challenge for some kids.

 See my favorite recipes using chia seeds at the bottom of this post to help.